 Q: What happens during the Mustang Tiji Festival?

 A: The Mustang Tiji Festival is a colorful and vibrant celebration that includes various cultural and religious events.
-The festival features masked dances, music performances, horse races, and other traditional ceremonies that are performed by the local people.
+The locals perform traditional ceremonies such as masked dances, music performances, horse races, and other events during the festival.

-Q: How can I attend the Mustang Tiji Festival 2024?
+Q: How can I attend the Mustang Tiji Festival in 2024?

 A: To attend the Mustang Tiji Festival 2024, you need to book a tour package with a licensed tour operator that includes transportation, accommodation, and other logistics.
 The tour operator will take care of all the arrangements for you to attend the festival.

-Q: What is the cost of attending the Mustang Tiji Festival 2024?
+Q: What is the cost of attending the Mustang Tiji Festival in 2024?

 A: The cost of attending the Mustang Tiji Festival 2024 varies depending on the tour operator and the type of tour package you choose.
 However, the cost generally includes transportation, accommodation, meals, and other expenses associated with attending the festival.